ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Remaining {#ratelimit-remaining-field}

-The `RateLimit-Remaining` response field indicates the remaining `quota-units` defined in {{service-limit}}
+The RateLimit-Remaining field response field indicates the remaining quota-units defined in {{service-limit}}
 associated to the client.

-The field is a non-negative Integer expressed in `quota-units`.
+The field is a non-negative Integer expressed in quota-units.

 ~~~
    RateLimit-Remaining = quota-units